You are currently on Hearing Direct UK

 Eargene Skin Relief - Those who suffer from excessive ear wax are more likely to experience an ear infection.
 Ear infections are common and typically clear up on their own after a few days.
 To relieve pain and itching, you could try Eargene.
 It softens stress cracks and helps rebuild the keratin coating of the skin in the ear canal.
 If however, symptoms do persist then you should always consult a medical professional.

 Earol Olive Oil Spray - Many doctors and nurses advise patients to use olive oil prior to syringing; this is to soften and remove earwax.
 By doing this, the syringing process is more effective.
-The procedure is pain-free and can also be used as a preventive measure.
+Using olive oil is pain-free and you can also use it as a preventive measure.

 Our selection of Ear Hygiene products is here.